Response to Climate Change

 The fluorocarbons used as refrigerants in air conditioners have a global warming impact that is several hundred to several thousand times greater than that of CO2.

-Daikin is the only comprehensive air conditioner manufacturer developing everything from refrigerant to air conditioners and engaging in the recovery, recycle and destruction of refrigerants.
-In addition to disseminating low-global-warming-impact refrigerants worldwide, we strictly manage refrigerants during the production, after-sales, and other stages, and we recover, recycle, and destroy refrigerants at the end of air conditioner life so that we can reduce environmental impact throughout the entire life cycle.
+Daikin is the only comprehensive air conditioner manufacturer developing everything from refrigerant to air conditioners and engaging in the recovery, reclamation and destruction of refrigerants.
+In addition to disseminating low-global-warming-impact refrigerants worldwide, we strictly manage refrigerants during the production, after-sales, and other stages, and we recover, reclaim, and destroy refrigerants at the end of air conditioner life so that we can reduce environmental impact throughout the entire life cycle.

 At all worldwide production bases, we recover and destroy refrigerants placed in air conditioners during testing and other processes.
 We ensure thorough recovery of refrigerants by striving to improve our technique in air conditioner installation thereby preventing refrigerant leakage during product use, as well as making sure to recover the refrigerant before conducting any service work at the time of air conditioner repair and replacement.

 The fluorocarbons emitted in the production processes of the chemicals divisions are raw materials and by-products in the production of fluorochemical products.
 To prevent such emissions, we have been installing recovery equipment on production lines and properly destroying the fluorocarbon gases recovered.
 We also take the fluorite generated during the destruction process and reuse it as raw material for the production of fluorochemical products.

 In Japan, a new incinerator was installed at Kashima Plant in fiscal 2021.
 This incinerator with an increased fluorocarbon destruction capacity will begin full-scale operations in summer 2022.